Alpha1zln/DATA_STRUCTURE_Create_from_basic/readme.md

 ```

-#### → Create PR & Merge on GitHub
+6- #### → Create PR & Merge on GitHub
+  This step to be done on Github.
+  PR[Pull Req.] from branch to main.
+Merge to main.

+7-
-... this will bring all latest files from repo to local pc
+   Below 2 cmds will bring all latest files from repo to local pc.
+   Means, go to main first, then pull all latest files from there to local pc.

 ```
 git checkout main
 ```